Skip to content

 Required documentation:

-- Most recent 2-3 years of personal income tax returns
+• Most recent two to three years of personal income tax returns

-- Recent 3-6 months of bank statements showing salary deposits
+• Recent three to six months of bank statements showing salary deposits

 Red flags USCIS watches for:

-- Recent employment without sufficient documented history (less than 2 years in new position)
+• Recent employment without sufficient documented history (less than two years in new position)

 Required documentation:

-- Corporate tax returns for the business (typically 2-3 years)
+• Corporate tax returns for the business (typically two to three years)

 Red flags USCIS watches for: